WATCHMAKER DNA LIBRARY PREP KITS WITH FRAGMENTATION: FAQS

 The kit is compatible with a broad range of input amounts (1 ng – 500 ng).
 Conversion efficiencies should be high across this range when working with high quality DNA inputs.

-How much input do I need to generate sequenceable concentration of library with a PCR-free workflow?
+How much input do I need to generate sequenceable concentration of library?

 Any special considerations for PCR-free?